-- 1. Standard share options or share grants: These awards are periodic, vesting over time and reflect exceptional performance measured against Company strategy and goals and personal objectives.
+- Standard share options or share grants: These awards are periodic, vesting over time and reflect exceptional performance measured against Company strategy and goals and personal objectives.
 All awarded share options or grants vest over a period of time; options vest over a 10-year period (10% per year) and share grants vest over a five-year period (20% per year). - In setting these awards the HRCG Committee considers performance compared to stated personal objectives (set with the Board on an annual basis), the level of sustained performance aligned with long-term Company objectives and actual results from the Company's STAR employee evaluation system.
 High levels of performance result in an opportunity for deferred incentive awards determined in proportion to the level of performance.
 It is important to note that option or share-based awards must be based on established performance targets for any given year and are subject to committee evaluation in terms of overall company performance and other key factors.
-If the Committee is concerned with overall performance for example, they have the discretion to adjust down these awards.
-In 2023, the CEO received 50,000 share-based awards valued at \$2,894,500 for her strong STAR 87.4% performance score and a holistic evaluation of overall company performance and condition. - 2.
+If the HRCG Committee is concerned with overall performance for example, they have the discretion to adjust down these awards.
+In 2024, Jim Jarrell received 150,000 option-based awards valued at \$3,468,670 for his strong STAR 87.2% performance score and a holistic evaluation of overall company performance and condition.
+Linda Hasenfratz received 50,000 share-based awards valued at \$3,003,750 for her strong STAR 90.2% performance score and a holistic evaluation of overall company performance and condition. - 2.
 Manage the Present and Create the Future (RSU Plan) Bonus The RSU Plan Bonus is structured to reward a specific set of growth focused metrics including meeting targets for annual sales, non-cash working capital targets, operating earnings, capital expenditures and new business wins.
 As it is performance based, the value of the RSU Plan Bonus is entirely at risk, with award calculations occurring annually in the fourth quarter.
 Half the value of the RSU Plan Bonus is paid out in cash in Q1 of the following year while the remaining 50% of the total value granted by the RSU Plan Bonus is awarded in RSUs that vest entirely in three years.
-The maximum realizable bonus under this program is targeted at 30% of base salary with a cap of 60%. - Overall achievement of 23.48% based on performance on the specific goals resulting in a RSU Plan Bonus of \$166,587 for 2023.
+The maximum realizable bonus under this program is targeted at 30% of base salary with a cap of 60%.